- Physical Science and Frozen Ground

 These changes in the length of days with the seasons are more extreme near Earth's poles.
 During the summer, when the Earth's tilt brings the northern or southern hemisphere closer to the sun, days are very long.
 For example, people living north of the the Arctic Circle see the Sun for twenty-four hours on the longest days of the year.
 On those days, it is never dark (Figure 1).
 During the winter, when Earth's tilt causes a hemisphere to be farther away from the Sun, the sun does not rise in the Arctic for two months.
 In comparison, at the Equator, day and night are each about 12 hours long all year long.

 Figure 2.
-The Sun's rays have to travel further through the atmosphere at higher latitudes.
+The Sun's rays have to travel farther through the atmosphere at higher latitudes.
 Less heat reaches the ground.
 This image shows Earth's position during summer in the Northern Hemisphere.
 The Sun is out of the image, to the right.
 The yellow lines and arrowheads represent the Sun's rays.

 —Credit: NASA Remote Sensing Tutorial